There are lots of reasons to buy a DryCycle:

 Over millions of years people have evolved to exercise in order to get where they are going.
 Our bodies work best when they're being used for regular movement.
 This, and other lifestyle choices, is what keeps the plaque from building up in our hearts and artery walls, so wouldn’t your transport be far better if it were also better for your health?

-There is joy in movement also, and numerous studies have shown that regular exercise can have a positive effect on people’s moods as well, so your daily commute could be used to start you off in a happier mood each day.
+There is joy in movement as well, and numerous studies have shown that regular exercise can have a positive effect on people’s moods, so, rather than being a drag, your daily commute could be used to start you off in a happier mood each day.
 Book a test ride and experience the fun for yourself.

 This is really the crux of what the DryCycle is all about, having fun whilst exercising, and being motivated by an easy goal, getting to your destination, as part of having a healthier life.
 All the other design aspects stem from this main impetus.